 fit sets up Volleyball!
 The National Youth Sports Health and Safety Institute (NYSHSI) and Sanford fit have joined together to promote the importance of making healthy choices as well as proper body mechanics for young athletes.
 Follow along with our fitSports video series for coaches and parents which provide wellness tips and interactive drills for skill development and motivation!

 As the seasons change, the temperature as well as your young athlete’s activity level, may be decreasing.
 Although frigid winter days may seem ideal for simply snuggling on the couch or snoozing, it's important to practice healthy habits year round.
 After all, the need for exercise doesn’t hibernate for the winter!

-fit recently spoke with Mark McCloskey, Head Coach and Club Director of Sanford POWER Volleyball Academy, to discuss the benefits of regular movement and ways he encourages young athletes to stay active year-round.
+fit recently spoke with Mark McCloskey, Lead Sports Academy Specialist of Sanford SPORTS Volleyball Academy, to discuss the benefits of regular movement and ways he encourages young athletes to stay active year-round.

 fit encourages kids to move many times in many ways, each day.
 How do you motivate your young players to engage in daily activity?